|

 Industry

-Midway is a small community whose major employment revolves around
+Midway is a small community whose major employment has historically

-situated on the west side of Hwy 3 when you're leaving town.
+operating on the west side of Hwy 3 when you're leaving town near

 Historic